siht/django_compose/README.md

 # Settings
 you need to change the vars PROJECT_NAME on every dockerfile with the name of the main directory that contains the structure mentioned before, thats all.

+also need a .env file to replace the vars in docker-compose.yml

 # How to run

 in this example: